Touch Apps User GuideBack Next

 Our Touch apps include written and spoken words in a number of languages, and we are continuing to add support for more.
 They also have an option to display the written words in capital letters.

-Touch-Words and Touch-Animals currently include 23 languages: English (American, British and Australian), Albanian, Bulgarian, Catalan, Croatian, Dutch, Finnish, Flemish, French, German, Hindi, Italian, Luxembourgish, Norwegian (Bokmål), Polish, Portuguese (Brazil), Spanish, Swedish, Turkish, Ukrainian and Welsh.
+Touch-Words and Touch-Animals currently include 26 languages: English (American, British and Australian), Afrikaans, Albanian, Bulgarian, Catalan, Croatian, Dutch, Finnish, Flemish, French, German, Hindi, Italian, Luxembourgish, Norwegian (Bokmål), Polish, Portuguese (Brazil), Romanian, Russian, Spanish, Swedish, Turkish, Ukrainian and Welsh.

 Touch-Numbers currently includes 11 languages: English (American and British), Catalan, Dutch, French, German, Italian, Norwegian, Polish, Spanish and Turkish.

-Touch-Colors, Touch-Shapes and Touch-Emotions currently include 9 languages: English (American and British), Catalan, Croatian, French, German, Norwegian, Polish and Spanish.
+Touch-Colors, Touch-Shapes and Touch-Emotions currently include 10 languages: English (American and British), Afrikaans, Catalan, Croatian, French, German, Norwegian, Polish and Spanish.

 By default, the language used by the app depends on the language and region format set for your mobile device in Apple's Settings app (under General > International).
 So, for instance, if the language is set to "Español", the app will use Spanish text and a Spanish spoken voice.
 If the language you select isn't supported by the app, then English is used.